 Orthodontists are a specialized group of doctors who focus on the alignment of the jaw and teeth.
-Often, people get braces for strictly cosmetic purposes but orthodontists also help correct medical problems through aligning a person’s teeth using metal braces, retainers, headgear, spacers, and rubber bands.
-If you’re wondering at what age your child should see an orthodontist, here are some things to consider.
+Often, people get braces for strictly cosmetic purposes but orthodontists also help correct medical problems by aligning a person’s teeth using metal braces, retainers, headgear, spacers, and rubber bands.
+If you’re wondering at what age your child should see an orthodontist or be getting braces, here are some things to consider.

 Though there is no right or wrong age to start taking your kids, orthodontists do a lot more than just braces.
 Many orthodontists recommend taking your kid in before age seven so the doctor can determine any possible problems and what he can do to start fixing them.
 Though you won’t want to get a child younger than seven into braces, the doctor will be able to locate the problems and plan the best solution.
 Aside from braces, there are other tools, like spacers, the doctor can start using to prepare your child’s mouth for braces that will improve the results as well.

 Orthodontic practice isn’t just about perfecting our smiles, they also help to correct jaw line alignment issues like underbites or overbites.
 When a jaw doesn’t line up correctly it can cause a whole host of other issues, from snoring to digestion problems.
 Aligned teeth and a correctly set jaw make chewing easier and more effective and that would help the digestion problem.

 When you take your child to the orthodontist, he’ll have x-rays taken, maybe have a plaster mold made of his mouth, and have a thorough examination.
 All of these can scare some kids, especially because he’ll be separated from you for the part, if not all, of it.
 Make sure your child is old enough to understand what’s going on and to not get too scared when having x-rays were taken and a doctor’s hands in his mouth.